-Sometimes, we take up side hustles for no other reason than a desire to boost our disposable incomes.
+Sometimes, we take up side hustles for no other reason than a desire to make extra money.
 People who take up surveys rarely do so with a future career in mind.
 Such individuals are solely operating in the here and now.
 And, there’s nothing wrong with that.
 No one can sniff at a little extra in the bank each month.

 But, there are two classes of side hustler, and only one of them operates that way.
 In the other class, you have individuals who’d like to take their side hustles further.
 After all, putting something under the guise of a ‘sideline’ makes it much less daunting.
 People who’ve always wanted a retail store, for instance, might start out selling on sites like eBay.
 People who’ve always fancied themselves as writers might set up a blog.